rdragonz/hamyamdiscord/README.md

 ### QRZ_PASSWORD
 The password you would normally use to log in to QRZ.
 This will be the password you set when logging in to QRZ.
 Best security practice does dictate that websites should strive to use API keys wherever possible, however QRZ does not offer API keys for accounts with XML data access.

-### IMGUR_CLIENT_ID
-The client ID obtained from a new Imgur application.
-Please see below for an explanation on why this is required, as well as where to obtain this.

 ### DISCORD_TOKEN
 The Discord bot token, explained further below.